phinolex/Tap-Tap-Adventure/README.md

 ## Running WTF?!
 Adventure

 Running the server is fairly straightforward, for the most part.
-If you encounter any issues, make sure you use the alternative solution.
+If you already have everything installed and configured you can skip directly to step 3.

 ##### Step 1 - Install the dependencies